markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 }
 ```

-These keyframes change the opacity from 0 to 1 over a set period of time, thereby causing the element to fade in.
-Hence, we named the keyframe group `fade`.
+These keyframes specify that the `opacity` should change from 0 to 1 over a set period of time.
+If we set this animation to run for four seconds, that means at two seconds, the browser will automatically calculate the `opacity` to be 0.5.
+Hence, the element will fade in, which is why we named the keyframe group `fade`.

 Another example might be:

 ```css
 @keyframes color-shift {